 A combination of a Siberian Husky and a Boxer, a Boxsky is an active pup that is large in size and handful to deal with.
 Boxsky’s are stubborn and have a strong prey drive, which means he’s not a good choice for a beginning dog owner that has very little training experience.
 A Boxsky need a consistent and confident coach that will help to rein in his strong-headed nature.

-Typically weighing up to 75 pounds, the Boxsky does best in a house with a large and fenced-in yard.
+Typically weighing up to 75 pounds, the Boxsky does best in a house with a large and fenced-in yard or wireless dog fence.
 This mix is generally pretty sweet but needs a lot of room to move round in as well as high exercise demands.
 A Boxsy needs a family that is devoted to training, exercising, and socializing him to help him become a loving and committed companion.

 Ausky’s are very independent and are a hybrid that is the result of pairing an Australian Cattle Dog and a Siberian Husky.
 This vocal dog will whine, howl, sing, and talk if you encourage him.
 Entertaining to some, it’s important that you consider the long-term implications when you encourage this vocal behavior since it can be hard to stop once it has become a habit for your dog.